 A rolling forecast is a type of financial model that predicts the future performance of a business over a continuous period, based on historical data.
-Unlike static budgets that forecast the future for a fixed time frame, e.g., January to December, a rolling forecast is regularly updated throughout the year to reflect any changes as time goes on.
+Unlike static budgets that forecast the future for a fixed time frame, e.g., January to December, a rolling forecast is regularly updated throughout the year to reflect any changes.
 That is, it relies on an add/drop approach to forecasting that drops a month/period as it passes and adds a new month/period automatically.
 This enables companies to project future performance based on the most recent numbers and time frame, which offers an advantage when operating in a fluid and ever-changing business environment.

 Learn more in CFI’s Rolling Cash Flow Forecast Course.